A snapshot of bluebells across the South West

 Kingston Lacy, Dorset

 Abbott Street Copse at Kingston Lacy is full of veteran and ancient trees which are the perfect habitat for bluebells.
 The team have created a new plantation next to the original copse, where 2,500 trees and 1,500 hedgerow trees will help to conserve this important woodland.

 Godolphin is rich in archaeology and wildlife.
 The sixteenth-century garden is one of the most important historic gardens in Europe.
-The tranquil and mysterious woodland, where the years of mining have left an unnatural undulating landscape, is carpeted in bluebells throughout April and May.
+The tranquil and mysterious woodland, where the years of mining have left an unnatural undulating landscape, is carpeted in bluebells.